CounterpartyXCP/Documentation/Installation/bitcoin_core.md

 In cases where in-place change is not possible or desired, you can setup a separate Bitcoin Core addrindex instance and add `adddnode=<IP-address-of-newer-version-on-LAN>` to the new bitcoin.conf so that Bitcoin Core addrindex can quickly sync from the existing instance.

+### Leveraging existing blockchain data from the same version of Bitcoin Core

+Assuming you have another compatible but non-addrindex'ed copy of the blockchain on LAN, you may save time by copying the blockchain (normally `.dat` and `*.rev` files from the blocks subdirectory as well as the entire chainstate subdirectory) over to the same directory on your Counterparty Server or Federated Node (default: `$HOME/federatednode/data/bitcoin/`).
+Then you would have to build addrinex from scratch by starting bitcoind once with `-reindex` (or `fednode exec bitcoin-testnet bitcoind -reindex`) and after it's done you could stop it and start it normally again.

 ### Removing addrindex

-Bitcoin Core addrindex users who want to "go back" to the same or a newer version of Bitcoin Core can simply uninstall the former and install the later. `addrindex` and `txindex` can be changed to 0 or removed.
+Bitcoin Core addrindex users who want to "go back" to the same or a newer version of Bitcoin Core can simply uninstall the former and install the later. `addrindex` and `txindex` can be changed to 0 or removed from the configuration file.
 Prior to making changes make a backup of your wallet if you have one.